-Alamar Blue (resazurin) fluorescent dye.
+Alamar Blue (resazurin) is a fluorescent dye.
 The oxidized blue non fluorescent Alamar blue is reduced to a pink fluorescent dye in the medium by cell activity (O'Brien et al., 2000) (12).

 Neutral red uptake, which is based on the ability of viable cells to incorporate and bind the supravital dye neutral red in lysosomes (Repetto et al., 2008)(13).
+Moreover, quantification of ATP, signaling the presence of metabolically active cells, can be performed (CellTiter-Glo; Promega).